ABOUT ENGINES

 Experience our giant diesel engine, B&W 2000, on the 1st and 3rd Sunday of each month at 11.00 (remember to check opening hours and when engines are started).

-B&W 2000 er en otte cylindret, double-acting, longitudinally flushed two-stroke engine, with a bore of 840 mm and a stroke of 1500 mm.
-The generator was built by Swedish ASEA (today ABB)..
+B&W 2000 is an eight cylindret, double-acting, longitudinally flushed two-stroke engine, with a bore of 840 mm and a stroke of 1500 mm.
+The engine was fitted with an alternating current generator, which was built by Swedish ASEA (today ABB).
 It was commissioned in 1933.
 The engine is 24.6 meters long, 12.5 meters high and weighs 1400 tons.

-The diesel engine has the advantage over the steam turbine that it can deliver power to the generator in just a few minutes and thus supply power when an urgent need arises.
+The diesel engine has the advantage over boiler-driven steam turbines that it can deliver power to the generator in just a few minutes and thus supply power when an urgent need arises.
 With its quick start-up, it was therefore better suited to equalize fluctuations in consumption than the large steam turbines that powered the rest of the plant.
-The visionary size of the diesel engine also meant that the many workers had to cast and construct the building itself around it.

 The B&W 2000 was taken out of daily use in the late 60s, but engineers and machinists have carefully kept the engine ready to go until it was disconnected from the grid in 2004.